SShojaie/Suicide_rate/README.md

    **_Observable Trends/Insights:_**

    +  **Brain drain** and **Security index** topped the negatively correlated factors that impact Happiness.
    +  **Sleep** and  **Literacy rate** topped the positively correlated factors that impact Happiness.
-While Sleep and Literacy rate were highly correlated with the Happiness index, due to limited data availability, we shifted our focus to the next two positively correlated factors: **Tourism revenue** and **Average age of population**
+While Sleep and Literacy rate were highly correlated, due to limited data availability, we shifted our focus to the next two positively correlated factors: **Tourism revenue** and **Average age of population**

   ----